-- Make an accurate and honest assessment of your needs, including physical, financial, and lifestyle.
-If you are not sure how to begin, contact a private geriatric care manager.
-Visit the Aging Life Care Association's website for a referral (http://www.aginglifecare.org).
+- Be honest about your physical, financial, and lifestyle needs.
+If you are unsure, contact a geriatric care manager.
+Visit the Aging Life Care Association's website (http://www.aginglifecare.org).
+Ask for a referral.

 - Visit as many facilities as you can.
-This will help you to get a sense of what is available in your area.
+Get a sense of what is in your area.

-- Consider the proximity of the facility to those who will visit you.
+- Consider how close the facility is to those who will visit you.

-- Narrow down your selection to the top two or three choices, return to those facilities and speak with residents and staff.
+- Select your top two or three choices.
+Return to those facilities.
+Talk to residents and staff.
 Ask lots of questions.
-Try some of the services offered, like eating a meal or taking an exercise class.
+Try some of the services offered.
+Eat a meal or take an exercise class.

 - Ask for a copy of the resident agreement or contract.

-- Ask to review the licensing or certification inspection reports.
+- Ask to see the inspection reports—for licensing or certification.

-- Call the local long-term care ombudsman’s office (the person who investigates complaints) and ask if there are complaints about the facilities you are interested in.
+- Call the local long-term care ombudsman’s office.
+Ask if there are complaints about the facilities you are interested in.

-- Make an unannounced visit to the facility.
-Visit at different times of the day and weekend.
+- Make a surprise visit to the facility.
+Visit at different times and days.

-- Choose the facility that comes closest to your needs.
+- Choose the facility that best fits your needs.